dynamsoft-docs/barcode-reader-docs-mobile/programming-old/android/user-guide-v9.6.40.md

 ### Using CameraX with DBR

-If you use the Android CameraX SDK, <a href="https://www.dynamsoft.com/barcode-reader/programming/android/samples/no-camera-enhancer.html" target="_blank">DecodeWithCameraX</a> will guide you on how to add barcode scanning to your app.
+If you use the Android CameraX SDK, [DecodeWithCameraX sample]({{ site.android }}samples/no-camera-enhancer.html) will guide you on how to add barcode scanning to your app.

 ### Other platforms